 Another important consideration is how long it takes for your Moka Pot to brew coffee from start to finish.
 If you don’t have much time in the morning or evening, you should probably choose a smaller model instead of something large and cumbersome that takes ages to brew.

-If you have plenty of time on your hands, we recommend going with one of the larger models to brew enough cups at once without refilling them again later on down the line.
+If you have plenty of time on your hands, I recommend going with one of the larger models to brew enough cups at once without refilling them again later on down the line.

 What’s Your Brewing Method?